eclipse-theia/theia-website/src/docs/theia_ai.md

 The first step to enable structured response parsing is developing a prompt that reliably returns the expected output.
 In this case, the output should include an executable Theia command related to the user's question in JSON format.
 The response needs to be in a parsable format, allowing the system to detect the command and provide the user with the option to execute it.

-An simplified example of such a prompt might look like the following (you can review the full prompt template [here](https://github.com/eclipse-theia/theia/blob/master/packages/ai-chat/src/common/command-chat-agents.ts))
+An simplified example of such a prompt might look like the following (you can review the full prompt fragment [here](https://github.com/eclipse-theia/theia/blob/master/packages/ai-chat/src/common/command-chat-agents.ts))

 ```md
 You are a service that helps users find commands to execute in an IDE.